CECADBioinformaticsCoreFacility/dolphinnext-docker/README.md

 For the Dolphinnext quick start guide please check: https://dolphinnext.readthedocs.io/en/latest/dolphinNext/quick.html

-DolphinNext can also be run as a standalone application using a docker container.
+DolphinNext can be run as a standalone application using a docker container.
-First docker image need to be build.
-So, any change in the Dockerfile requires to build the image.
+First docker image need to be build, any change in the Dockerfile requires the image to be built.

 Build docker image
 ---------